karx/Open-Source-Ventilator/configuration/README.md

 🐰 `run-type` settings would include: breath, temprature, periferal states, etc. These are updated on the run-time.
 Can have UI/UX available to update.

+*Proposed*: 🐬 `admin-type` setting would include settings that can be updated after deployment, to hotfix/error correct/calibrate/hack the device after deployment.

 ###  DEVICE OPERATIONAL PARAMETERS

  The values are taken from various documents including :